npm/normalize-package-data/README.md

 # normalize-package-data [![Build Status](https://travis-ci.org/npm/normalize-package-data.png?branch=master)](https://travis-ci.org/npm/normalize-package-data)

-normalize-package data exports a function that normalizes package metadata.
+normalize-package-data exports a function that normalizes package metadata.
 This data is typically found in a package.json file, but in principle could come from any source - for example the npm registry.

 normalize-package-data is used by [read-package-json](https://npmjs.org/package/read-package-json) to normalize the data it reads from a package.json file.
 In turn, read-package-json is used by [npm](https://npmjs.org/package/npm) and various npm-related tools.